Recipe Ideas

 Frequently Asked Questions

-Can I make this bean chili in a slow cooker?
+Can I make this bean chili in a Slow Cooker?

 Absolutely!
 Follow the initial sautéing steps in a skillet, then transfer everything to a slow cooker.
 Cook on low for 6-8 hours or high for 3-4 hours.
 This method deepens the flavor and ensures a hands-off cooking experience.